 What happens when the email is sent?
 It gets processed.
 It goes into a system, is assigned a priority, and receives a form response, usually.
 But not always.
-I spoke with Sean Bentel, and he says he actually responds to some complaints personally.
+My advocacy team and I spoke with Sean Bentel, and he says he actually responds to some complaints personally.
 I was happy to hear that.

 All of which brings us to the lost art of recovery.
 Should you be responding to a letter with a letter?
 Isn’t there a time when picking up the phone is the best way to say “I’m sorry.”
 Yes, you need to have any promise in writing, but I think Oliver is saying that somewhere along the way, airlines forgot how to apologize.